Smart Chip Cooling

 Objectives

-The goal of the project is to develop the breadboard that will utilise a Pulsating Heat Pipe (PHP) device to transfer efficiently the heat directly from the chip to the module’s interface.
+The goal of the project is to develop the breadboard that will utilise a Pulsating Heat Pipe (PHP) device to transfer heat efficiently from the chip to the module’s interface.
 The breadboard delivered by contractors will include: PHP, Printed Circuit Boards (PCB) with chip mock-up and chassis.
 Various PHP design solutions will first be evaluated through thermal testing to identify the most suitable configuration.
 The selected candidate will then undergo a full environmental test campaign to verify the proposed design.
 Performed activities will contribute to achieving Technology Readiness Level (TRL) 5.

 Challenges